On This Page

 - Fast Results vs. Long-Term Recovery

-- "One Size Fits All" vs. Tailored Treatment: The Significance of Personal Factors
+- "One Size Fits All" vs. Tailored Treatment

 - Conclusion